 For example: An airline provides an in-flight menu but the limited options actually lower customer satisfaction.

 Grouping service or product features according to these categories will make it clearer which features to focus on improving for maximum impact.
-An airline, for instance, might use these insights to prioritize fixing pain points in its luggage handling system instead of upgrading more customers.
+An airline, for instance, might use these insights to prioritise fixing pain points in its luggage handling system instead of upgrading more customers.

 The Kano Model in action